psycopg/psycopg/docs/advanced/pipeline.rst

 The pipeline mode allows to combine several operation in a longer stream of messages sent to the server, then to receive more than one response in a single batch.
-If we combine the two operations above in a pipeline.
 If we execute the two operations above in a pipeline:

 .. code:: python